 - Try to keep your regular sleeping and night-time routine.
 Turn on the lights during the day and turn them off at night.
 Where possible, avoid daytime napping, unless being tired makes your condition worse.

 - Try to keep as active as possible.
 This may include setting regular times throughout the day to take a walk (even a short walk to the bathroom), or practice some regular movement exercises if you are confined to bed.

 - Drink plenty of water each day (unless your doctor tells you not to) and eat regular main meals and snacks.

 - If needed, wear your glasses and hearing aids.
 Make sure your hearing aids are turned on and that the batteries are working.

 - Continue activities you enjoy and can safely do in hospital.
 This could include reading, doing word puzzles, talking to friends, or using a laptop or tablet device, if you have one with you.

 - Bring any items from home that give you comfort, such as photos, favourite music or your pillow.

 - Get to know the layout of your hospital room and ward with a family member or carer.
-Find out where the toilets are and where your call bell is (to ring for a nurse).
+Find out where the toilets are and where your nursing call bell is (to ring for a nurse if you need help).

 Tell hospital staff if you are worried about your mental state